Trachoma progress hero

 Trachoma is a highly contagious bacterial infection of the outer eye often experienced in childhood (aged 1-9).
 Trachoma also affects more women than men, as traditional gender roles mean that women are still more likely to have a larger share of domestic work and child rearing responsibilities.

-The disease was eliminated in most industrialized nations by the 1950s, but is sadly still common in areas of the world where there is poor sanitation and lack of clean water.
+The disease was eliminated in most industrialized nations by the 1950s but is sadly still common in areas of the world where there is poor sanitation and lack of clean water.
 According to the Museum of Family History, trachoma was one of the main reasons immigrants were turned away from entering the United States at Ellis Island in the early parts of the 20th century.

 What Is Trichiasis?

 Trachoma can lead to trachomatous trichiasis in the later stages of the infection.
-Trachomatous trichiasis can occur when repeated infections off the inner part of the upper eyelid cause the upper eyelid to turn inwards so that eyelashes scrape on the eyeball - resulting in excruciating pain and permanent scarring of the front of the eye (the cornea).
+Trachomatous trichiasis can occur when repeated infections of the inner part of the upper eyelid cause the upper eyelid to turn inwards so that eyelashes scrape on the eyeball - resulting in excruciating pain and permanent scarring of the front of the eye (the cornea).
 If left untreated trachomatous trichiasis will lead to blindness in most cases.

 According the World Health Organization there are 2.5 million people living with trachomatous trichiasis.